0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/00_GitHub to AWS/README.md

 1. Set the name to GitHub
 1. For the `Access type` select `Programmatic access`
 1. Go to the Next step
-1. Attache the followign policy `Attach existing policies directly`
+1. For the policy, attach the one that we just created above
 1. Go to the Next step
 1. Click Create user
 1. Save the credentials in a save place.